Physics-Enforced Modeling for Insertion Loss of Transmission Lines by Deep Neural Networks

 \section{Introduction}

-Machine learning (ML), especially deep learning is gaining greater attention due to its success in various cognitive applications.
+Machine learning (ML), especially deep learning, is gaining greater attention due to its success in various cognitive applications.
 Recently, machine learning approaches have been applied for electromagnetic simulation and modeling, which has shown great promise~\cite{Morten:IA'21}.
 Deep neural networks can be trained to build accurate models for nonlinear electromagnetic responses with different design parameters based on the simulated and experimental data.
-However, such data-driven models based on deep neural networks or other machine learning methods may suffer the violation of some important physical properties, as they may not be able to provide a physical insight into the prediction of electromagnetic parameters.
+However, such data-driven models based on deep neural networks or other machine learning methods may suffer the violation of some important physical properties, as those models may lack physical insights in the prediction of electromagnetic parameters.
 For instance, trained model based on the given data may fail to consider physics constraints, such as initial, boundary, and passive conditions.
 Therefore, it is important to address these issues for learning-based electromagnetic modeling to improve the physical prediction ability~\cite{Raissi:JCP'19}.

 Recently, artificial neural networks (ANN) have been used to predict the S-parameter of high-speed interconnects based on an open SI/PI-Database~\cite{Morten:IA'21,Scharff:EPEPS'20}.
 However, the data-driven neural networks~\cite{Scharff:EPEPS'20} can lead to negative insertion loss, which violates the passive characteristics that were demonstrated in this paper.
 Insertion loss is a positive number that represents signal loss from the input power to the output power~\cite{Pozar2012}.
 Therefore, positive quantity is a physics constraint of insertion loss for the passive high-speed interconnects.